-Study Away Program
+Study Away Programs

 The Study Away Office provides individualized attention to each student, reviews his/her academic needs and career goals, and advises on program options.
 To ensure students stay on track for graduation, students must have all study abroad courses reviewed and approved by their Academic Advisor/Program Director and the Study Away Office during the application period.
-Only pre-approved courses and credits taken abroad will be accepted by Philadelphia University and reported on a student's Philadelphia University transcript.
+Only pre-approved courses and credits taken abroad will be accepted by Jefferson and reported on a student's University transcript.

-Students have program options all over the world: Italy, England, Scotland, Germany, France, Spain, Denmark, Costa Rica, Australia, New Zealand, China, Japan, etc. In Italy, students can participate in one of Philadelphia University's own study abroad programs: Philadelphia University's Center for Architecture, Design and Fashion Studies in Rome.
-During the fall semester, Philadelphia University offers a custom program for Health Science Students in San Jose, Costa Rica with CEA and Veritas University.
-For more information on study away programs, the application and approval process, deadlines and requirements, please contact the Study Away Office or visit their website: www.philau.edu/studyabroad.
+Students have program options all over the world: Italy, England, Scotland, Germany, France, Spain, Denmark, Costa Rica, Australia, New Zealand, China, Japan, etc. In Italy, students can participate in one of the University's own study abroad programs: Jefferson's Rome Semester for Architecture, Design and Fashion Studies.
+During the fall semester, Jefferson offers a custom program for Health Science Students in San Jose, Costa Rica with CEA and Veritas University.
+The Study Away Advisory Committee meets twice a semester to review new policies and proposed programs.
+For more information on study away programs, the application and approval process, deadlines and requirements, contact the Study Away Office or visit their website: ww.eastfalls.jefferson.edu/studyabroad.